-Deon Price says he plans to stay at ACTS no longer exists or he passes away—either way he’s in it for the long haul.
+Deon Price says he plans to stay at ACTS until it no longer exists or he passes away—either way he’s in it for the long haul.

 Having grown up in East St. Louis, Ill., he said he knows first-hand the effects of disinvestment on a community.